juzuluag/testmicsvc/README.md

 dotnet build
 ```

 It would create `openapi_v1.json` openapi spec with what the `controller` is about.
 This file can be publish as an artifact of the CI pipeline in order to be consumed by a client.
+An easy way to look at the api is to use for instance [Swagger Editor](https://editor.swagger.io) and check the endpoints.

 ![image info](./images/gen_openapi.png)